Square Root Of 130 Simplified

 Understanding Irrational Numbers

 The fact that √130 cannot be simplified further highlights the nature of irrational numbers.
-These numbers are non-repeating, non-terminating decimals.
+Also, these numbers are non-repeating, non-terminating decimals.
 They are infinitely long and do not follow a predictable pattern.
 Many square roots of non-perfect squares are irrational numbers.

 Further Exploration: Simplifying More Complex Square Roots